krushna-p-mehetre/text-editor/README.md

-Simple text editor desktop application created using Swing \& AWT.</br>
-It allows user to create \\a new text file, open existing file, modify it and save in the computer
+Simple text editor desktop application created using Swing \& AWT.</br>It allows user to create new text file, open existing file, modify it and save in the computer